 The ContainerConnect connects container terminals in the Port of Aschaffenburg (TCA) with Rotterdam by inland shipping or train services via the Port of Mainz on the Rhine (FCT).
 EGS also connects the Port of Rotterdam with the Port of Nuremberg via inland shipping.

 The Bayrolo study, in which scientific research was conducted into the factors that influence the logistics choices of shippers and freight forwarders, indicates 5 important insights regarding the Bavaria-Rotterdam connection.

 - Freight forwarders, shipping companies and shippers have a strong interest in multiple connections between the hinterland and the sea port.

 - In general it applies that freight forwarders select the route and the sea port.

 - Duration, frequency and costs are the most important decision criteria.

 - The Bavaria-Rotterdam connection (and the potential of the connection) is not widely known.

 - There are or are suspected shortcomings regarding handling, transparency of implementation and integrated information.

 - Develop more direct shuttles to Bavaria: together with EGS/TX, 3 direct services are now being offered to Nuremberg and Munich and an investigation is taking place into possible frequency increases and links to other destinations (for example Regensburg).
 The operator BTT also has a connection between Burghausen and Rotterdam.

 - More information regarding operational aspects in the chain: workshops have been organised in Bavaria, together with organisations including customs and PortBase.
 Information was also shared via webinars with forwarders and shippers in the region.

-- More transparency regarding shipping via Rotterdam: tools such as Navigate and Shiptracker have been developed to offer shippers and forwarders more information about the intermodal possibilities of shipping via Rotterdam.
+- More transparency regarding shipping via Rotterdam: tools such as Shiptracker have been developed to offer shippers and forwarders more information about the intermodal possibilities of shipping via Rotterdam.